dougeby/IntuneDocs/intune/manage-microsoft-edge.md

 ## Security and privacy for Microsoft Edge

-Additional security and privacy considerations for Microsoft Edge:
+The following are additional security and privacy considerations for Microsoft Edge:

-- Microsoft Edge does not consume settings that users set for the native browser on their devices, because Microsoft Edge cannot access to these settings.
+- Microsoft Edge doesn't consume settings that users set for the native browser on their devices, because Microsoft Edge can't access these settings.
-- If you configure the option **Require simple PIN for access** or **Require corporate credentials for access** in an app protection policy associated with Microsoft Edge, and a user selects the help link on the authentication page, they can browse any Internet sites regardless of whether they were added to a block list in the policy.
+- You can configure the option **Require simple PIN for access** or **Require corporate credentials for access** in an app protection policy associated with Microsoft Edge.
+If a user selects the help link on the authentication page, they can browse any internet sites, regardless of whether they were added to a blocked list in the policy.
 - Microsoft Edge can block access to sites only when they are accessed directly.
-It does not block access when intermediate services (such as a translation service) are used to access the site.
+It doesn't block access when users use intermediate services (such as a translation service) to access the site.
 - To allow authentication, and access to Intune documentation, ***.microsoft.com** is exempt from the allow or block list settings.
-It is always allowed.
+It's always allowed.
-Turn off usage data
+- Users can turn off data collection.
 Microsoft automatically collects anonymous data about the performance and use of the Managed Browser to improve Microsoft products and services.
 Users can turn off data collection by using the **Usage Data** setting on their devices.
 You have no control over the collection of this data.
-On iOS devices, websites that users visit that have an expired or untrusted certificate cannot be opened.
+On iOS devices, websites that users visit that have an expired or untrusted certificate can't be opened.

 ## Next steps